EchoVLA: Robotic Vision-Language-Action Model with Synergistic Declarative Memory for Mobile Manipulation: EchoVLA

 \subsubsection{Scene Memory}

-Scene memory maintains a voxelized 3D feature map that accumulates spatial information across episodes within the same environment.
-Instead of storing features in temporal order, the memory represents a persistent, environment-specific 3D structure that is refined as new episodes unfold.
-At the beginning of training in a new environment, the memory is initialized as an empty voxel grid.
-As the agent interacts with the environment across multiple episodes, depth observations are aggregated into this voxel grid and encoded by the PointAttn network, producing a 3D feature volume (see Figure~\ref{fig:visualize_map}):
+Scene memory $\mathcal{M}^{\mathrm{scene}}$ is maintained as a Key-Value bank, where Keys are 3D spatial indices $(x, y, z)$ and Values are aggregated PointAttn features.
+It represents a persistent, environment-specific 3D structure refined as new episodes unfold.
+At the beginning of training in a new environment, $\mathcal{M}^{\mathrm{scene}}$ is initialized as an empty voxel grid.
+As the agent interacts with the environment, depth observations are encoded by the PointAttn network, producing a local 3D feature volume $\mathbf{V}^{3D}_{t} \in \mathbb{R}^{X \times Y \times Z \times C}$ (see Figure~\ref{fig:visualize_map}).
+While $\mathcal{M}^{\mathrm{scene}}$ stores a global environment-specific representation, feature retrieval for the downstream policy is executed via a spatial-query process, which dynamically selects the top-$k$ relevant entries within the current local camera frustum to maintain efficiency.

-To incorporate new observations while avoiding redundant updates, the memory applies a discrepancy-driven rule: the current voxel features $\mathbf{V}^{3D}_{t}$ are compared with a reconstruction generated from the existing memory.
-Regions whose reconstruction error exceeds a threshold are updated with the new PointAttn features, while unchanged areas retain their previous values.
-This update mechanism allows the scene map to evolve consistently across episodes, gradually converging to a stable representation of the environment's geometry.
+To incorporate new observations into the global structure while avoiding redundant updates, a discrepancy-driven rule is formally defined by a reconstruction error $\delta$:

+where $\mathcal{D}$ is an MLP decoder.
+Regions whose reconstruction error exceeds a threshold ($\delta > \tau$, where $\tau=0.5$) are updated via exponential moving average (EMA):

+with $\alpha=0.2$, while unchanged areas retain their previous values.
+This enables $\mathcal{M}^{\mathrm{scene}}$ to gradually converge to a stable representation of the environment's geometry.
-During inference, the scene memory continues to refine itself using the same discrepancy-based rule, enabling the model to adapt online if the environment differs from the training episodes or undergoes rearrangement.
-The resulting memory provides a compact but spatially coherent representation of the scene, capturing structural elements such as surfaces, free space, and container geometry that remain stable across episodes but are not fully observable in any single timestep.